sevmorris/mrk1/README.md

 # mrk1 — macOS bootstrap & dotfiles

-A clean, idempotent way to spin up a new Mac with all your (my) favorite tools: Homebrew, Zsh, dotfiles, and a few sane defaults.
+A clean, idempotent way to spin up a new Mac with Zsh, dotfiles, and a few sane defaults.
 Easy to read, easy to trust.

 - **Safe by default.** Any conflicting dotfiles get backed up.
 Defaults come with a rollback script.
-- **Idempotent.** Run it again anytime — it won’t wreck your setup.
+- **Idempotent.** Run it again anytime — it won't wreck your setup.

 ---